 Richard Guiney, Chief Executive of Dublin Town said the cost of doing business in Dublin is already high.

-“The major issue for outdoor seating table and chairs is that Dublin City Council charge both for the use a licensed area and the placing of tables and chairs within that area while other jurisdictions charge for either one or the other,” he told Drinks Industry Ireland, “This makes Dublin automatically more expensive.
+“The major issue for outdoor seating table and chairs is that Dublin City Council charge both for the use of a licensed area and the placing of tables and chairs within that area while other jurisdictions charge for either one or the other,” he told Drinks Industry Ireland, “This makes Dublin automatically more expensive.

 “Also, Dublin has a very expensive and bureaucratic application process which generally necessitates the engagement of an architect to produce scaled drawings.